Sunday, June 2, 2024

 Brain Tumor Rates Are Rising in the US: The Role of Cell Phone & Cordless Phone Use

-Since the year 2000, the U.S. has experienced significant increases in the age-adjusted incidence rates of four head and neck tumors associated with cell phone use, including the most serious malignant brain tumor (glioblastoma), a non-malignant tumor on the outer covering of the brain (meningioma) and cancers of the salivary and thyroid glands.
-Among youth less than 20 years of age, nonmalignant meningioma and thyroid cancer significantly increased.
+Since the year 2000, the U.S. has experienced significant increases in the age-adjusted incidence rates of four head and neck tumors associated with cell phone use, including meningioma, the most common non-malignant brain tumor, and cancers of the brain (i.e., glioblastoma) and the thyroid and salivary glands.

-The increase in age-adjusted incidence rates for these four tumors is likely attributable to the chronic effects of mobile phone use in addition to other factors including improvements in screening.
+The increase in age-adjusted incidence rates for these four tumors may be attributable to the chronic effects of mobile phone use in addition to increased exposure to other risk factors as well as improvements in diagnostic screening and reporting.

-The tumor incidence rate data below are from the SEER 22 Registry which covers 48% of the total U.S. population.
+The following data on tumor incidence rates are from the National Cancer Institute's SEER 22 Registry which covers 48% of the total U.S. population.
 The data were age-adjusted to the population in the year 2000 so observed differences over time are not affected by changes in the age composition of the population.

 Glioblastoma